What is Overhead Ratio?

 You can easily calculate the ratio in the template provided.

-This has been a guide to Overhead Ratio formula, its uses along with practical examples.
-Here we also provide you with Overhead Ratio Calculator with downloadable excel template.
+This article has been a guide to Overhead Ratio and its definition.
+Here we discuss the formula to calculate the Overhead ratio along with practical examples and its uses.
 Learn more from the below articles –